 Shredder residue is also known to contain heavy metals, such as lead, cadmium, and mercury (EPA 1991; Hans-Ulrich 2002; Mark and Picotl 2001; Maguad and Jallon 2001; Sendijarevic et al. 2004).
-The 1991 EPA study found that lead concentration in shredder residue was high (Table 10.4).
-The Troy Polymers, Inc. (Sendijarevic 2004), study determined the concentration of 10 metals in the shredder residue plastics and foam, before washing (Table 10.5).
-The results show that the concentration of lead is the highest.
-Washing was ppm = parts per million
+The 1991 EPA study found that lead concentration in shredder residue was high (Table 10.5).
+The Troy Polymers, Inc. (Sendijarevic 2004), study determined the concentrations of 10 metals in the shredder residue plastics and foam before washing (Table 10.6).
+The results indicated that the concentration of lead was the highest.
+Washing was effective in reducing the concentration of all heavy metals (Table 10.7), except for mercury, which was initially low.
+The concentration of chromium on plastics did not appear to change upon washing, although it was reduced to below-detectable levels in the foam.